 Explore the Landscape

-When people picture Northern Europe, they envision barren tundra’s coated in thick layers of ice or the fjord lands of Norway.
+When people picture , they envision barren tundra’s coated in thick layers of ice or the fjord lands of Norway.

-However, Estonia’s landscape is vastly different.
+However, the is vastly different.
 And something people don’t realize about Estonia is the sheer amount of diversity throughout the countryside.

-For example, during the sunny seasons in Estonia are lush.
+For example, the sunny seasons in are lush and vibrant.

-Imagine dense green woods and flat grasslands stretching over the horizon.
-The sounds of waves crashing along the sandy shore of the endless coastline as you stare out at the small islands in the ocean.
+Imagine walking through the dense , featuring green woods and flat grasslands stretching over the horizon.
+The sounds of waves crashing along the sandy shore of the endless coastline as you stare out at a small .
 These are just a few of the splendid treasures that Estonia’s landscape holds.

 I promise you the more time you spend outdoors in Estonia, the greater the chance you’ll never want to leave this incredible country.
 How many quotes about adventure could be applied to beautiful Estonia?